HumanDynamics/chapter/README.md

 **Approaches**
 * The New Deal on Data (individuals own and control their personal data)
 * Algorithmic Law (eg next gen municipal reg of sharing econ svcs to ensure fair, equitable results)
+* Standard Law mechanisms and methods for individual authorizations mgmt and consent revocation)